jrandj/redhat/README.md

         hostname # to confirm result
         ```

     * As charles, create a once-off job that creates a file called `/testresults/bob` containing the text "Hello World.
-This is Charles." in 2 days time:
+This is Charles." in 2 days later:
         ```shell
         vi hello.sh
         # contents of hello.sh